mattrips/scratchPad/Welcome file.md

 # Files

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+StackEdit stores your files in your browser, which means[^1] all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders